eonist/Element-iOS/README.md

 - Dedicated iOS Utils Lib: swift-utils-iOS (svg,graphics,event,file - not array and math etc)
 - Use cocoaPods from the start (research required) (complexity issues)
 - override var's for OOP getters and setters
-- make the RegEx lib leaner (easier to use)
+- make the RegEx Lib leaner (easier to use)
 - use more map, reduce, filter, join (Functional programming)
 - protocol oriented approach on some parts (watch that wwdc on this topic)
 - private extension and structs for data storage classes  https://www.natashatherobot.com/using-swift-extensions/